Information about how we identify and support children with SEND

 Some children may require further assessments or support from an external agency.
 If this is the case then the school will seek written permission from parents/carers before this is able to go ahead.

-All staff at Bridge Junior School have access to ongoing training in SEN issues.
+All staff at Bridge Junior School have access to ongoing training in SEND issues.
 Recent training has included Inference Training, Precision Teaching and Team Teach.
 Where possible, training is cascaded to all members of staff.